 My siblings and I didn’t have grandparents in our lives either, so virtually had no old people who spoke to us.
 That is no really old people – like over sixty.
 Simply put, we grew up not having a clue how ‘old’ worked.
 It was just something to be mocked, and consigned to the ‘no-longer-of-use’ category.

 Now, I’m sixty – and I don’t really know how to do sixty.
-I still feel of value, I still feel that I have adventures to experience, and I still like exploring new ideas.
+I still feel of value, I still feel that I have adventures in me, and I still like exploring new ideas.
 My health is better than my parents’ health was at sixty, and I’ll likely be working past 65.
 Our culture isn’t well set up to include and value older people, and there’s not much ‘joie de vivre’ currently associated with aging.
 I don’t want to be side shunted into the corner.
-I don’t want to be treated the way I treated older people (yeah, now that the shoe’s on the other foot, I want everyone to change).
+I don’t want to be treated the way I treated older people.
+Yeah, now that the shoe’s on the other foot, I want everyone to change.
 I feel freer and better in many ways than I did during those middle years of responsibility and life-building.
 So, seems like I’m going to have to get some answers by navigating and mapping this journey on the fly.